starsinmypockets/blog/datahoods.md

 ## Part 1
 ### Neighborhoods in GeoJSON and postGIS

-If you live in Philly you know that you can't mention the name of a neighborhood in polite conversation without starting an argument about what the neighborhood is really called, where it starts and ends, who calls it what and why.
-The is a fascinating topic, and a conversation that I welcome, and would love to explore in greater depth in another blog post.
-For the moment, we will accept the neighborhood definitions as provided, with a grain of salt.

 There is a lot of cool geojson out there.
-I wanted to explore 311 requests and other open data in the context of Philadelphia's neighborhoods so I started looking around for the data that I needed and found some interesting resources along the way:
+I wanted to explore 311 requests and other open data in the context of Philadelphia's neighborhoods^1 so I started looking around for the data that I needed and found some interesting resources along the way:

 * https://www.opendataphilly.org/ - The official open data repository for the city.
 * https://github.com/blackmad/neighborhoods - A giant repository of open source geojson files